ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    - The 'salt' value, specifying the new OSCORE Master Salt value.
 This parameter MAY be present.

 * The parameter 'stale_node_ids' MUST also be included, with CBOR label defined in {{ssec-iana-ace-groupcomm-parameters-registry}}.
 This parameter is encoded as a CBOR array, where each element is encoded as a CBOR byte string.
-The CBOR array has to be intended as a set, i.e., the order of its elements is irrelevant.
+The order of elements in the CBOR array is irrelevant.
 The parameter is populated as follows.

    - The Group Manager creates an empty CBOR array ARRAY.